Reams of statistics reveal that far too many American public schools are failing our students, teachers and parents, particularly in urban areas.

 - Public schools in other countries are more of a lever for social mobility that help children of all backgrounds realize their potential than they are in the U.S. (OECD, June, Education at a Glance, 2012)

-- The health of typical high school dropout, by age 18, is similar to that of a more educated person in his 40s.
+- The health of a typical high school dropout, by age 18, is similar to that of a more educated person in his 40s.
 (College Board Advocacy & Policy Center, 2010)

 - White men with four years of college live 14.2 years longer than black men who drop out of high school.
 White women with college degrees live 10.3 years longer than black female high school dropouts.
 (Olshansky, et al., 2012)